qmk/qmk_firmware/keyboards/thevankeyboards/minivan/keymaps/josjoha/readme.md

       (Right-Contro-A for example); so it is still possible, just not needed, Left-Control-A will suffice in all to me known cases.)

-    - Right Alt on the base layer is taken off, instead it switches to an accented letters layer.
+    - Exception: Right Alt on the base layer is taken off, instead it switches to an accented letters layer.
 It becomes a bit like a private subset of AltGr symbols.

   Hacking & slashing
   ==================

-  (Since I know this map already … how to go about some changes quickly…)
+  (How to go about some changes quickly…)

   For basic adaptation of this map to get the right characters for you, you could have a look at layers `_RAR`, `_ACC`, and `_DRA`, and